-We use the class of DGs use to represent the underlying, data-generating structure.
-When only parts of the causal system is observed, the class of DMGs can be used for representing marginalized DGs \cite{mogensen2018}.
+We use the class of DGs to represent the underlying, data-generating structure.
+When only parts of the causal system is observed, the class of DMGs can be used to represent marginalized DGs \cite{mogensen2018}.
 This can be done using {\it latent projection} \cite{vermaEquiAndSynthesis, mogensen2018} which is a map that for a DG (or more generally, for a DMG), $\mathcal{D} = (V,E)$, and a subset of observed nodes/processes, $O\subseteq V$, provides a DMG, $m(\mathcal{D}, O)$, such that for all $A,B,C \subseteq O$,

 See \cite{mogensen2018} for details on this graphical marginalization.
 We say that two DMGs, $\G_1 = (V,E_1), \G_2 = (V,E_2)$, are {\it Markov equivalent} if